DynAIkon-Ltd/DynAIkonTrap/docs/source/user-docs/software-setup/tuning.rst

    Choose the minimum threshold for logging.
 Messages with a level below this will not be output.
 The recommended level is ``INFO`` as this provides informative, but not excessive, output.

+.. admonition:: Logger output file
+   :class: note, dropdown

+   This dictates the file DynAikonTrap will output log messages to.
+By default, this is set to `/dev/stdout`, which will cause log messages to appear at the terminal.
+If you wish to save a system log, add a file name of your choice.